 When a user visualizes a matrix with genes as rows, Clustergrammer automatically enables integration with the enrichment analysis tool Enrichr.
 Users can export a set of clustered genes to Enrichr using the interactive dendrogram (see screenshot) or import enriched terms into the visualization using Enrichrgram.

-Users can also import biological information about their genes directly into the visualization (see screenshot below).
-Simply click the Enrichr-logo at the top-left of the heatmap to bring up a list of libraries from Enrichr, then click on a library to obtain enriched terms for your genes of interest.
-For instance, clicking on ‘ChEA 2016’ will enrich for up-stream transcription factors.
+Enrichrgram on the front-end is available to anyone viewing the visualization and can be used by simply clicking the red DNA-like Enrichr logo on the top left of the heatmap, which brings up a list of Enrichr libraries to choose from.
+To perform enrichment analysis choose a library and Enrichrgram will return enriched terms from this library that are specifically associated with your list of genes (P-value bars indicate the degree of specificity).
+For instance, clicking on ‘ChEA 2016’ will calculate enrichment for up-stream transcription factors.
 The enriched terms are shown as row categories, which enables users to see which genes are associated with each term.
-The row-category titles give the enriched term name, and the red-bars represent the significance of the enrichment (see Enrichr combined score).
-Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the dendrogram Crop buttons or Brush-Crop buttons to select a subset of genes for analysis.
+Row-category titles show the enriched term and the red-bars represent the significance of the enrichment (see Enrichr combined score).
+Users can run enrichment analysis on specific clusters of genes by filtering the matrix to only show only their genes of interest: e.g. use the Dendrogram Crop buttons (see Interactive Dendrogram) or Brush-Crop button (see Cropping) to select a subset of genes for analysis.

-Enrichrgram.js provides this functionality and works with the Clustergrammer-JS API to depict enriched terms and their associated genes as row categories.
+The Enrichrgram.js library provides this functionality on the front-end and works with the Clustergrammer-JS API to depict enriched terms and their associated genes as row categories.
 The update-row-category functionality can be extended by developers for other domain-specific problems.